crownstack-guidelines/crownstack-guidelines/_posts/2017-05-03-art-of-programming.markdown

 ### Consistency

 Consistent code always makes leagacy code easy to work with which in turns reduces development cost and makes it easy to find bugs.
-Consistent can be achieved by adopting lets say, a common code style guide, consistent naming conventiton and following industry standards.
+Consistency can be achieved by adopting lets say, a common code style guide, consistent naming conventiton and following industry standards.

 Naming is one the hardest problem in computer science and it takes years to master this craft.
 A function's name should explain its intent or class name should reveal its use.